DNA Monthly (Vol. 8, No. 2)

 I think of this transitional, challenging and magical period of my life as my own personal “vision quest” that, for the first time, opened my eyes to the often misunderstood and underestimated worlds of spirit and energy.

 In many indigenous cultures, the vision quest is the form initiation takes and constitutes the transition from adolescence to adulthood.
-When the initiate is old enough for vision questing, he (or she) typically spends several days or weeks isolated in nature, usually while fasting.
+When the initiate is old enough for vision questing, he (or she) typically spends several days or weeks alone in nature, often while fasting.

 Eventually, a particular animal, sometimes called the “totem animal” or “animal medicine,” visits the initiate in a dream, vision, or (more rarely) waking state.